Dani Carvajal

-Daniel Carvajal Ramos (/es/; born 11 January 1992) is a Spanish professional footballer who plays as a right-back for club Real Madrid, which he captains, and the Spain national team.
-He is considered one of the best right-backs of his generation.
+Daniel Carvajal Ramos (/es/; born 11 January 1992) is a Spanish professional footballer who plays as a right-back.
+He is widely regarded as one of the greatest right-backs of his generation.
+He is currently a free agent.

 Having risen through the Real Madrid youth ranks, Carvajal spent a season with Bayer Leverkusen before returning to Real Madrid.
-He joined the first team in 2013 and has since won 26 major trophies at Real Madrid including four La Liga titles, two Copa del Rey titles and a joint record six Champions League wins, a record he shares with Paco Gento, Luka Modrić, Toni Kroos and Nacho.
+He joined the first team in 2013 and has since won 27 major trophies at Real Madrid including four La Liga titles, two Copa del Rey titles and a joint record six Champions League wins, a record he shares with Paco Gento, Luka Modrić, Toni Kroos and Nacho.

 At the youth international level, Carvajal won the 2011 European Championship with the under-19 team and the 2013 edition with the under-21 team.
 He made his senior debut in 2014, representing the nation at the FIFA World Cup in 2018 and 2022.
 In 2024, he was part of the Spain squad that won the UEFA European Championship.
 Carvajal also scored the decisive penalty at the 2023 UEFA Nations League Finals, securing Spain's first UEFA Nations League title.